Controller (Marvel Comics): Fictional character biography

 Revived by the world-conquering Master of the World, the Controller became the Master's pawn against the Avengers and Heroes for Hire.
 Abandoned after a later defeat, the Controller, in an ironic nod to his many hospitalizations, acquired his own clinic, where he influenced the wealthy to do his bidding.
 However, the Controller could not resist enslaving Tony Stark as well, leading to his latest defeat by Iron Man.

-Returned to The Raft, the Controller escaped with dozens of others but was recaptured during a clash with the U-Foes and Avengers.
+Returned to the Raft, the Controller escaped with dozens of others but was recaptured during a clash with the U-Foes and Avengers.

-During the "Secret Invasion" storyline, the Hood hired him as part of his criminal organization to take advantage of the split in the superhero community caused by the Super-Human Registration Act.
+In the "Secret Invasion" storyline, the Hood hired him as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
 He appears as part of the Hood's alliance with super-powered heroes; the grouping is intent on defeating the Skrull invasion force of New York City.

 Maria Hill found the Controller holed up in the basement of a Futurepharm facility in Austin, Texas, while on orders from Tony Stark.
 He had been abducting members of the local populace for months to bolster a new army and attempted to brainwash Hill as well.
 However, she resisted his efforts and freed his drones, sabotaging the entire operation.

 The Controller gave White Fang a new suit so that she could kill the Hood.

 The Controller later appears in Boston, assembling major crime families together in an Italian restaurant.
-When the Avengers invade the restaurant, the Controller uses his control discs on the criminals as well as Captain America and the Wasp, but he is defeated by Thor.
+When the Avengers invade the restaurant, the Controller uses his discs on the criminals as well as Captain America and the Wasp, but he is defeated by Thor.
 After the Avengers defeat the first wave of Leviathon monsters, the Controller tries to put a control disc on Thor, but he is stopped by Hercules.